gearglow/ReptiliaWithATwist/The List - Notes.md

 Applied thinker. (how do I get it to do something?)

+Jill-of-all-trades.
+Great at putting the pieces together.

 ### Hermione

 Soul-mate #1.
 Cis.
 Nominsexual.

 Analytical thinker. (how does it do what it does?)

+Ward-cracker and curse-breaker extraordinaire.

 ### Luna